 It’s that time of year when the winter feels long and Spring is on the brain.
 Any dose of sunshine we see is the ultimate mood booster.
 As I am writing this post from my Mid-western home in the suburbs of Chicago, today was yet another cold, extremely windy, and very gray day.
 January and February are the loooong months in the Mid-west.
-I have had several conversations with people lately who are struggling with the blues, the blas, and the ughs.
-Let’s take a look at some easy things we can do to power through the rest of this winter feeling good, and staying positive.
+I have had several conversations with friends that are struggling with the blues, the blas, and the ughs.

 Seasonal affective disorder (SAD) is a type of depression that’s related to changes in seasons — SAD begins and ends at about the same times every year.
 If you’re like most people with SAD, your symptoms start in the fall and continue into the winter months, sapping your energy and making you feel moody.
 Less often, SAD causes depression in the spring or early summer.

-You don’t have to be diagnosed with SAD to feel the grunt of the winter months.
+You don’t have to be diagnosed with SAD to feel the brunt of the winter months.
 Here are some tips for anyone.

 1. Open the blinds.